zhengyangl/SAS/README.md

 Once you've created a new checker class, you need to register it in the SAS library.
 To do that, edit the files *src/ClangSasCheckerPluginRegister.cpp* and *CMakeLists.txt*.
 The comments in the files explain the steps to be taken in order to add a checker to the library.
 After this step is performed, configure SAS build again with `cmake` to propagate the changes in the build files and re-build SAS.

-## How to disable a checker from within the source code
+## How to disable a checker from within the source code (experimental)
 A checker disabling mechanism is provided for suppressing false positives.
 To disable a checker on a particular line in target source code, add a comment on a preceding line that starts with "//" (two slashes) and contains the following text:
 ```